Biocultural Heritage in the UK

-This research – launched in September 2018 – has been published jointly by Inherit and Community Land Scotland.
-It is about landscape policies in Scotland, how they are implemented, and how this affects communities' ability to develop, influence decisions about the land and achieve rural renewal and repopulation.
+This research – launched in September 2018 – was published jointly by Inherit and Community Land Scotland.
+It is about landscape, historic environment and nature conservation policies in Scotland, how they are implemented, and how this affects communities' ability to develop, influence decisions about the land and achieve rural renewal and repopulation.

 In 2019, we presented the findings at the Scottish Parliament, as part of an event on 'A sustainable future for rural Scotland' that we organised with Scotland's Futures Forum and the Young Academy of Scotland.